pantrypoints/sp/content/en/research/countries/china/xi/chapter-09d.md

 in safeguarding national unity and territorial integrity, strengthening ethnic equality and unity, promoting the development of ethnic regions, and enhancing the cohesion of the Chinese nation.
-To uphold and improve the system of regional ethnic autonomy, we must adhere to the leadership of the Communist Party of China, adhere to the path of socialism with Chinese characteristics, resolutely safeguard the unity of the motherland, adhere to the equality of all ethnic groups, strengthen ethnic unity, and promote the common prosperity, development and progress of all ethnic groups.
+To uphold and improve the system of regional ethnic autonomy, we must adhere to the leadership of the CCP, adhere to the path of socialism with Chinese characteristics, resolutely safeguard the unity of the motherland, adhere to the equality of all ethnic groups, strengthen ethnic unity, and promote the common prosperity, development and progress of all ethnic groups.
 To uphold and improve the system of regional ethnic autonomy, it is necessary to adhere to